App Store Ratings Scraper avatar

 }

 Each dataset item is one app rating result.
-Values vary by source and market.
+Values vary by source, country, and language.

 {